brooth/jeta-site/mysite/home/markdown/androjeta_overview.md

     <h2>Androjeta</h2>
 </div>

-In addition to the number of `Jeta` features, that are available on Android platform as well, `Androjeta` adds some extra which are craving to make your life easy.
+In addition to the number of `Jeta` features, that are available on Android platform as well, `Androjeta` adds some extra.

 ### `Java reflection` as a bad manner